EEVCOM-Montpellier/TL_classification_mandrills/README.md

 With :

 - MODEL: the architecture of neural network with options: resnet_rcmalli(default) , vgg16 , vgg19, resnet
+Only resnet_rcmalli is pre-trained with VGGface, the others are train with Imagenet.

 - CLASS : Type of classification: sex, stage or individue.

-Only resnet_rcmalli is pre-trained with VGGface, the others are train with Imagenet.
+- CLASS (NEW UPDATE) : add : feminity and sparseness For feminity and sparseness: it takes a dataset without the pictures of the 65 females (with comportmental varaibles) to learn

 ## Example usage